Eating For Beauty (part 2)

 Where can you find essential Omega-3 fatty acids?

-Oily fish and fish oil, spirulina, hemp (seeds, oil and powder), flax, walnut and pumpkin seeds.
+Oily fish and fish oil, spirulina, hemp (seeds, oil and powder), flax, walnut, pumpkin seeds and more.

 Silica plays an essential role in the formation of collagen, which is key to maintain a healthy beautiful skin and slow the ageing process.
 In fact, collagen makes up about 75% of our skin; thus, the smooth, plump appearance of young, healthy skin is due in large part to the presence of healthy collagen levels.
 This is why it’s important to support the good formation of collagen by your body.